nerdfiles/web-journal/wp-content/plugins/tinymce-advanced/readme.txt

 Contributors: azaozz
 Donate link:
-Tags: wysiwyg, formatting, tinymce, write, editor Requires at least: 3.1
+Tags: wysiwyg, formatting, tinymce, write, editor Requires at least: 3.3
-Tested up to: 3.1
+Tested up to: 3.3
-Stable tag: 3.3.9.2
+Stable tag: 3.4.5

 Enables the advanced features of TinyMCE, the WordPress WYSIWYG editor.

 == Description ==

-Attention: if you are using customized tadv-mce.css and are updating to version 3.3.9.1 or newer, see the release notes.
+Attention: if you are using customized tadv-mce.css and are updating from version 3.3.9 or earlier to version 3.3.9.1 or newer, see the release notes.

-This plugin adds 17 plugins to [TinyMCE](http://tinymce.moxiecode.com/): Advanced HR, Advanced Image, Advanced Link, Advanced List, Context Menu, Emotions (Smilies), Date and Time, IESpell, Layer, Embed Media, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.
+This plugin adds 16 plugins to [TinyMCE](http://tinymce.moxiecode.com/): Advanced HR, Advanced Image, Advanced Link, Advanced List, Context Menu, Emotions (Smilies), Date and Time, IESpell, Layer, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.

 **Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.
 More translations are available at the [TinyMCE web site](http://tinymce.moxiecode.com/download_i18n.php).

 = Some of the features added by this plugin =

-* Imports all CSS classes from the main theme stylesheet and add them to a drop-down list.
+* Imports the CSS classes from the theme stylesheet and add them to a drop-down list.
 * Support for making and editing tables.
 * In-line css styles.
 * Advanced list and image dialogs that offer a lot of options.